 Starting October 1, 2020, we will be accepting applications for the Master of Studies in Law program to be considered for admission to start the program in the fall of 2021.
 Applicants must complete the MSL Application and submit all supporting materials by June 1, 2020.
 The following supporting materials need to be submitted:

-- Transcripts from all prior academic institutions - Official transcripts from all post-secondary institutions of higher education that were attended whether a degree was obtained or not.
+- Transcripts from all prior academic institutions - Official transcripts from all post-secondary institutions of higher education that were attended, regardless of whether a degree was obtained.
 Applicants who have received undergraduate or graduate degrees from foreign institutions must have their transcript(s) evaluated by World Education Services (WES) or another transcript evaluation service that is a member of the National Association of Credential Evaluation Services (NACES) and have that evaluation sent to our office by WES.

 - Letters of recommendation - no fewer than two and no more than three letters of recommendation must be sent directly from the recommender to LawMSL@colorado.edu.